Alex Wood (baseball)

-Robert Alexander Wood (born January 12, 1991), nicknamed "A-Wood", is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
-He has played for the Atlanta Braves, Los Angeles Dodgers, and Cincinnati Reds.
+Robert Alexander Wood (born January 12, 1991) is an American former professional baseball pitcher.
+He played 12 seasons in Major League Baseball (MLB) for the Atlanta Braves, Los Angeles Dodgers, Cincinnati Reds, San Francisco Giants, and Oakland Athletics.

-Before playing professional baseball, Wood played for his high school team at Ardrey Kell High School, and college baseball for the Georgia Bulldogs.
-He underwent Tommy John surgery in 2009.
-The Braves selected Wood in the second round of the 2012 MLB draft.
-He made his MLB debut during the 2013 season for the Braves, and was an All-Star with the Dodgers in 2017.
-He won the 2020 World Series with the Dodgers.
+Wood played college baseball for the Georgia Bulldogs.
+He was selected by the Braves in the second round of the 2012 MLB draft, and made his MLB debut in 2013.
+With the Dodgers, he was an All-Star in 2017 and won the 2020 World Series.

 Early life

 Wood was born in Charlotte, North Carolina.
 He attended Ardrey Kell High School, where he played for the school's baseball team.
-In 2009 he was named the North Carolina Class 4A player of the year.
+In 2009, he helped lead the Ardrey Kell baseball team to the North Carolina 4A state title and was also named the North Carolina 4A player of the year.